Brighouse Lease Extension - Free Consultation

 It may end up saving you thousands.

-It is conventional wisdom that a property with in excess of 100 years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an additional 90 years added to any lease with more than 45 years remaining, the premises will be equivalent in value to a freehold for many years in the future.
+It is conventional wisdom that a residential leasehold with over one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an further 90 years added to all but the shortest lease, the property will be worth the same as a freehold for many years ahead.

 Lender Requirement